-Celebrating the 100th anniversary of the publication of Virginia Woolf’s Mrs Dalloway, David Simon Contemporary has invited fifteen contemporary visual artists to respond to the novel.
-This captivating exhibition of paintings, sculpture and ceramics includes work by Hugo Grenville, Chloe Holt FRSA, Victoria Jinivizian, Alice Mumford, Sue Wales, Frances Watts, Sara Ingleby-MacKenzie and ceramics by the Chelsea Potter, who have come together to create a rich tapestry of works that reflect on the timeless themes and motifs of Woolf's masterpiece.
+Celebrating the 100th anniversary of the publication of Virginia Woolf’s Mrs Dalloway, David Simon Contemporary has invited twelve contemporary visual artists to respond to the novel.
+This captivating exhibition of paintings, sculpture and ceramics includes work by Chloe Holt FRSA, Steven Hubbard, Victoria Jinivizian NEAC, Alice Mumford RWA, Sue Wales, Frances Watts, Neil Wood, Emma Rose, Mike Service, Richard Twose, Sara Ingleby-MacKenzie and ceramics by the Chelsea Potter, who have come together to create a rich tapestry of works that reflect on the timeless themes and motifs of Woolf's masterpiece.

 This cleverly constructed novel takes place in a twenty-four hour period - a Wednesday in mid-June 1923.
 The novel interweaves two seemingly unconnected storylines during this day.
 It is a poignant exploration of the human experience, where the past, present, and future converge.
 Through a diverse range of mediums, including painting, sculpture, ceramics and mixed media, the participating artists offer fresh perspectives on the novel's central characters, their inner lives, and the societal context in which they exist.